roman-milk/roman-milk.github.io/victoria-the-slut.md

  "I think I am going to wake up the other guys so that they can fuck me!
 I want to get Tyler's cock in my ass!"
 She said.

  "Ok enjoy yourself slut!"
 I replied and gave her a smack on her naked ass.
-Report_Story #4